 “People react to right now.
 I think they just get off the path, they don’t become less good.”

-It didn’t help that many of his peers—some of whom he had been better than or beaten in college—were having success.
+It didn’t help that many of his peers—some of whom he had regularly beaten in college—were having success.
 Smylie Kaufman, an unheralded player when he came out of LSU and turned pro the same year as Wyatt in 2014, won on the PGA Tour just a year in and the following season played his way into Sunday’s final twosome at the Masters.
-Then there was Thomas’ stratospheric rise, which has included eight PGA Tour wins, including a major championship, a FedEx Cup title and Player of the Year honors all at age 24.
+Then there was Thomas’ stratospheric rise, which has included eight PGA Tour wins, including a major championship, a FedEx Cup title and Player of the Year honors all by age 24.

 “You have two emotions,” Wyatt said.
 “You’re excited for them, but at the same time think that could be you.
 I don’t know if jealousy is the right word, but it stung.
 Bad.”